kalycoding/file-management/README.md

 This project was done in order to deepen my web development skills.

-Als understand django auth system, permissions, authorization and roles
+Also to understand django auth system, permissions, authorization and roles

 <h4>Part 1:</h4>
 <ol>